Board of Trustee Policy

 Naming opportunities bestowed and plans already underway for naming opportunities created and/or undertaken prior to the College Trustees’ approval of this policy will be considered “grandfathered” under this policy.

-This policy will be reviewed periodically by the College’s development staff with all recommended changes requiring approval by the College Trustees and the Foundation Board, as the case may be.
+This policy will be reviewed periodically by the College’s Foundation staff with all recommended changes requiring approval by the College Trustees and the Foundation Board, as the case may be.